nealrs/BootResume/README.md

 License
 -------
-BootResume is open sourced under the MIT license.
+BootRésumé is open sourced under the MIT license.